rmst/ddpg/README.md

 # Deep Deterministic Policy Gradient

+__Warning: This repo is no longer maintained.
+For a more recent (and improved) implementation of DDPG see https://github.com/openai/baselines/tree/master/baselines/ddpg .__

 Paper: ["Continuous control with deep reinforcement learning" - TP Lillicrap, JJ Hunt et al., 2015](http://arxiv.org/abs/1509.02971)

 <table>